M1NGS/Solidbits/README.md

 -m  Mode, default is GLIBC
     *GLIBC* use fopen/fread to access files
     *DIRECT_IO* use system call with O_DIRECT flag to access files

+## Commands

+BITCOUNT key [start] [end]
+    ```
+    SETBIT mykey 95 1 //size is 12 bytes
+    BITCOUNT mykey //same redis
+    BITCOUNT mykey 10 // from offset 10 to 12
+    BITCOUNT mykey 10 -1 // from offset 10 to 11
+    BITCOUNT mykey -3 -2 // from offset 9 to 10
+    ```

 ## Roadmap